Matrix representations of frame and lifted-graphic matroids correspond to gain functions: Representations of unavoidable minors

 \subsection{Switching and projective equivalence}

-Given switching equivalent gain functions on a graph (with scaling for additive gain functions), it is easy to see that their corresponding canonical matrix representations are projectively equivalent.
-We give a proof of Proposition \ref{P:switch_equiv_implies_proj_equiv} for reference to certain ideas contained in it.
+Let $G$ be a graph and let $\FF$ be a field.
+Recall that for an $\FF^\times$-gain function $\vp$ and an $\FF^+$-gain function $\psi$, we denote by $A_F(G,\vp)$ and $A_L(G,\psi)$, respectively, the canonical frame and lift matrices defined by $(G,\vp)$ and $(G,\psi)$, resp., as described in Section \ref{subsec:gaingraphscanonicalreps}.
+Our starting point is the following result of Zaslavsky.

-\begin{prop}[Zaslavsky {\cite[Sections.
-2.3 and 4.3]{Zaslavsky:BG4}}] Let $G$ be a graph, and let $\fI$ and $\psi$ be either $\bb F^\times$- or $\bb F^+$-gain functions on $G$.
-If $\vp$ and $\psi$ are switching equivalent (with scaling for $\bb F^+$), then their canonical matrix representations are projectively equivalent. \end{prop}
+\begin{prop}[Zaslavsky {\cite{Zaslavsky:BG4}}] Let $G$ be a graph and let $\FF$ be a field.
+Let $\fI$ and $\psi$ be $\bb F^\times$- (resp., $\bb F^+$-) gain functions on $G$.
+If $\vp$ and $\psi$ are switching equivalent (resp., switching-and-scaling equivalent) then their canonical matrix representations are projectively equivalent. \end{prop}